mmarting/unwaf/README.md

 unwaf --domain example.com --source original.html
 ```

-Check a domain with a config file:
+Check a domain with a custom location for the config file:

 ```sh
 unwaf --domain example.com --config /path/to/config